fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 As you probably guessed, the component will be rendered as a <i>div</i>-tag, which wraps a <i>p</i>-tag containing the text <i>Hello world</i>.

-Technically the component is defined as a Javascript function.
+Technically the component is defined as a JavaScript function.
 The following is a function (which does not receive any parameters):

 ```js
 () => (